HusseinH214/Analysis-on-Child-Mortality-Rate/README.md

 - For this project I was partnered with Serena Li
-- ()
+- The link to the projects code can be found [here](https://github.com/HusseinH214/Analysis-on-Child-Mortality-Rate/blob/main/Final_Project.ipynb)

 ###Part II of My Report:

 For finding a connection between extreme poverty rates and child mortality causes I first started with loading the data into a colab with the idea to merge them.
 Before I could, the dataset containing the extreme poverty rates had a lot of missing data that I needed to figure out what to do with.
 I decided to filter past the year 1950 and then drop any missing data from the extreme poverty column.
 Next I removed any entries that were duplicates or unneeded.
 The second dataset containing information on causes of child mortality was completely intact, but due to a limit on exporting I was only able to get the year up to 2001.
 With both datasets cleaned I decided to merge the two.